lambe-lang/specification/README.md

 ```

 ````
-if condition a b then expr1 a else expr2 b
+if condition a b then expr1 else expr2
 ````

 ### Monadic let binding